Voluntary Medical Service Medal: Appearance

 The medal is 36 mm in diameter and was designed by Percy Metcalfe.
 The obverse bears a symbolic representation of Florence Nightingale carrying a lamp.
 The reverse features a design of both the Geneva and St Andrew's crosses to denote the two qualifying organisations.
 Between the upper arms of the St Andrew's Cross is the text LONG AND EFFICIENT SERVICE.
 The medal was originally made of silver, later of silver plated copper, and since the 1960s of copper-nickel.
 It is suspended from a straight swivel bar and hangs from a ribbon of red with yellow stripes at the edges and a thin white stripe in the centre.

 On the suspension ribbon of the medal, clasps embellished with the Geneva cross for Red Cross service or the St Andrew's cross for St Andrews First Aid service are worn to denote five additional years of qualifying service.
 In undress uniform, on the ribbon of the medal, one silver Geneva or St Andrew's cross emblem is added to the medal ribbon for five additional years of service.
 At twenty years of additional service the silver emblems are replaced by a silver-gilt emblem.
-Up to four silver-gilt emblems can replace the silver type to denote 25, 30, and 35 years of service in the applicable voluntary organisation.
+Up to four silver-gilt emblems can replace the silver type to denote 25, 30, and 35 years of additional service in the applicable voluntary organisation.